bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Labs/openmp/lab1.md

 ### Hello world with OpenMP threads

+The OpenMP functions are included in a header file called ```omp.h```, which you need to include at the top of your code.

 OpenMP lets you specify which region of your code you want to run in parallel.
 To specify a region that is to be run in parallel you use a pragma block:  The basic directive is: